SCS/SB 1139 -This act revises the Uniform Anatomical Gift Act.

 In addition, this act provides that a coroner or medical examiner shall cooperate with a procurement organization to maximize the opportunity to recover anatomical gifts for the purpose of transplantation, therapy, research, or education.
 A procurement organization includes eye banks and tissue banks.
 The procedure for delivering the body or for removing a part from the body for purposes for transplantation, therapy, research, or education are prescribed under the act.

-This act also amends current law regarding procedures for coroners and medical examiners as to the transferring of bodies from one county to another, designating death certificates, notification and investigation responsibilities, and determining which county should be considered the place of death.
+This act also amends current law regarding procedures for coroners and medical examiners as to the transferring of bodies from one county to another, designating death certificates, notification and investigation responsibilities, and determining what county should be considered the place of death.
 The place where the person is determined to be dead shall be considered the place of death.

 In addition, current law regarding coroners and medical examiners was amended to specify the investigation procedures to be used in deaths by homicide, suicide, accident, criminal abortion including those that are self-induced, child fatality, or any unusual or suspicious manner.